Deploy Applications on Kubernetes¶

 export PROJECT_ID=<project_id>

-Step 2: Update Dockerfile
+Step 2: Update Dockerfile for your gowebapp frontend application and

 define environment variable declaration for a default DB_PASSWORD as well